 Compensation committee is a set of individuals or employees from the HR department who decide the salaries, wages, perks, incentives etc which are to be given to the employees.
 The compensation committee is also responsible for determining alternate methods of compensation such as shares, incentives & other benefits.
 Mostly the salaries and benefits of the senior management are prepared by the compensation committee.

 Although traditionally the board of directors have taken up this role, organizations are slowly evolving to accommodate a separate committee equipped with the right expertise.
-Due to corporate governance purposes it is advised to ensure that maximum number of members of the committee are independent.
-This means the majority of committee does not personally benefit from the compensation packages designed by them.
+Due to corporate governance purposes it is advised to ensure that maximum number of members of the committee are independent to decide the compensation for the management.
+This means the majority of committee does not personally benefit from the compensation and benefits packages designed by them.
 Independency eliminates personal biases and scope for fraud while promoting objectivity and transparency.